mtsar/mtsar-website/index.md

 The engine is successfully used by several research projects.

-* [Yet Another RussNet](http://russianword.net/en/) aims at creation of a large open WordNet-like thesaurus for Russian through crowdsourcing.
+* [Yet Another RussNet](http://russianword.net/en/), a large open WordNet-like thesaurus for Russian through crowdsourcing, founded in 2013.
-* [RUSSE](http://russe.nlpub.ru/) is the first international workshop on Russian semantic similarity evaluation founded in 2014.
+* [RUSSE](http://russe.nlpub.ru/), the first international workshop on Russian semantic similarity evaluation, founded in 2014.

 Please [note us](https://github.com/mtsar/mtsar-website/issues) if you want to be mentioned on this page.